anshulshetty82-dotcom/NID_Anshul_P5.JS/Day 1_Assignment_06.10.25/notes.md

 ## _In the lense of the_ **code**.

 The composition mainly consits majorly of Arcs, lines, rectangles and bezier curves.
-I found a neat trick to help connect the curves and lines, since the program runs on a co-ordinate system it was hard to calculate the coordinates of each pixle and replicate my organic sketch.
+I found a neat trick to help connect the curves and lines, since the program runs on a co-ordinate system it was hard to calculate the coordinates of each pixel and replicate my organic sketch.

 >**text (mouseX(/ and mouse Y),x,y)**, in draw helped with the problem. now I can hover my mouse on any pixel on the canvas to reference its coordinates and adjust my curves and bezier accordingly as per my sketch.